IvanReyesO7/GatoCM/README.md

 This a small personal project, the idea is to create a centralized and easy to visualize api console manager.
 Something similar to a CMS, but with more flexible endpoints and the ability to create objects through the terminal with no need to use the UI.

+## How to contribute

+For consistency purposes, add your name/nickname to the start of the name of your branch followed by a keyword of the feature you are developing.

+For instance:
+`ivan-add-app-controller`
+`emanuel-updated-list-view`

+Please name your branches and your commits in English, as well as your reviews and comments.
+Avoid merging your own Pull Requests, please make sure that someone else reviews and merges them.
+Before making a Pull Request use `git status` or `git diff` to check that you are only pushing what you are changing.
+Thank you for contributing to this project.

 ## For occasional developers

 You can contribute to this project without having to install all the dependencies in your computer (Gems and Yarn packages),